debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_3.md

 Ultimately we wanted a shell on the device.
 This way we could get a shell, steal the saved server token, install something malicious in the firmware, and then place the token back on the device without there being a trace of what happened.
 This way we could access the device at any time with a reverse shell and be able to use the ebo server, etc. and the owner would have no clue.

 We'll go over the path of an upgrade to help better understand how we were able to exploit this vulnerability.
-First when we triggered an upgrade using the mavlink branch value ```0xcd```, we hit this section of the code where it enters handleUartUpgradeRequest.
+First, when we triggered an upgrade using the mavlink branch value ```0xcd```, we hit this section of the code where it enters `handleUartUpgradeRequest`.

 <p style="text-align:center;"><img src="/assets/enabot_part3/handle_uart_upgrade_request.png" alt="ebocontrol" style="height: 70%; width:70%;"/></p>

 It would enter that function, and we would see all the config prints for the upgrade in the logs, and then it reached the end of that function it would create an ```FZ_Upgrade_Thread```

 Once inside of this function, it would continue down and create 2 more threads.
 The one we care about is the ```FZ_FileDownload_Thread```.
 This is the thread that we perform our initial exploit.
 Inside of this thread we hit the ```Getresource_domain``` function.
-This function allows he device reaches out to the server to see what url it should download the upgrade file from.
+This function allows the device to reach out to the server to see what url it should download the upgrade file from.

 <p style="text-align:center;"><img src="/assets/enabot_part3/first_request.png" alt="ebocontrol" style="height: 70%; width:70%;"/></p>

-It sends a POST request to the server and in the response it checks for ```HTTP/1.1 302 Found```.
+It sends a `POST` request to the server and in the response it checks for ```HTTP/1.1 302 Found```.
 After that it checks for ```Location: ```.
 It will then strncpy all the data after location up until it sees a newline character.
 We tested this an were actually able to [overwrite the return address](https://www.ired.team/offensive-security/code-injection-process-injection/binary-exploitation/stack-based-buffer-overflow) to the function call above since the destination in the ```strncpy``` is a pointer to the stack from function above.
-We weren't able to exploit it because we didn't have a leak and the device has aslr enabled.
-If we had a leak we could've created a [ROPchain](https://www.ired.team/offensive-security/code-injection-process-injection/binary-exploitation/rop-chaining-return-oriented-programming) to spawn a netcat listener  We also didn't need to cause we had a vision for where we could perform a command injection.
+We weren't able to exploit it because we didn't have a leak and the device has ASLR enabled.
+If we had a leak we could've created a [ROPchain](https://www.ired.team/offensive-security/code-injection-process-injection/binary-exploitation/rop-chaining-return-oriented-programming) to spawn a netcat listener.
+In the end, we didn't need to do this, because we had a vision for where we could perform a command injection.

-Instead we just respond that the ```Location:``` it should download the firmware from is our server's url.
+Instead, we just replace the ```Location:``` value.
+It should download the firmware from our server's url.

 We return from that function and then hit the ```FZ_Get_Remote_File``` in the ```Fz_FileDownload_Thread``` function seen from above.